MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

 List of cards (selected nutrients, foods, energy) to be included in feedback.

+- `image` - image to be displayed in feedback
+- `color` - preferred background color for card
+- `show recommendations` - tick to show recommendations for selected nutrient type

 There are couple of feedback card types that can be used:

 ### Character

 Character card assigns a nutrient type, which needs to be matched with nutrient type in `demographic groups` to display in feedback.

+#### Content

-- `Content` – `Character type` selects image that displays in feedback, `Nutrient type` selects nutrient, food or energy variable
+- `Nutrient type` - selects nutrient, food or energy variable
+- `Sentiments` - sets feedback based on intake of selected nutrient type

 ### Nutrient group

 Nutrient group allows grouping of nutrients (e.g. fatty acids or sugar types) & thresholds to provide aggregated intake.

-- `Content` allows editing of card name / summary / `Tell me more` texts.

-  - `Name` - card name
-  - `Summary` - summary text displayed in card body
-  - `Description` - detailed text displayed in `Tell me more` dialog

-- `Unit` enter measure such as ‘grams’, ‘mg’ etc.
+- `Unit` & `Unit description` - sets unit of measure for nutrient group
-- `Thresholds` sets lower or upper limits, with message
+- `Thresholds` - sets lower or upper limits, with message
-- `Nutrients` groups variables together for feedback
+- `Nutrients` - list of nutrients to be included in nutrient group for aggregated intake

 ### Five a day

 Five a day defines `five-a-day` feedback for fruit & vegetables.

-- `Content` allows editing of card name / summary / `Tell me more` texts.
-  - `Name` - card name
-  - `Summary` - summary text displayed in card body
-  - `Description` - detailed text displayed in `Tell me more` dialog

-### Common options

-- `Show recommendations` - tick to show recommendations for selected nutrient type
+- `Unit` & `Unit description` - sets unit of measure for nutrient group

-- `Color` - preferred background color for card

 ## Demographic groups